Multimodal Recommender Systems: A Survey: Challenges and Future Directions

-\begin{itemize}[leftmargin=*] \item \textbf{A Universal Solution.} It is worth noting that though some methods for different stages in a model are proposed~\cite{lei2021understanding}, there is no up-to-date universal solution with the combinations of these techniques provided.
+\item \textbf{A Universal Solution.} It is worth noting that though some methods for different stages in a model are proposed~\cite{lei2021understanding}, there is no up-to-date universal solution with the combinations of these techniques provided.

-\item \textbf{Model Interpretability}: The complexity of multimodal models can make it difficult to understand and interpret the recommendations generated by the system, which can limit the trust and transparency of the system.
-Though few pioneers~\cite{hou2019explainable,chen2019personalized} refer to it, but it is still need to be explored.
+\item \textbf{Model Interpretability}.
+The complexity of multimodal models can make it difficult to understand and interpret the recommendations generated by the system, which can limit the trust and transparency of the system.
+Though few pioneers~\cite{hou2019explainable,chen2019personalized} refer to it, it still needs to be explored.

-\item \textbf{Computational Complexity}: MRS require large amounts of data and computational resources, making it challenging to scale to large datasets and populations.
-The complexity of multimodal data and models can increase the computational cost and time required for recommendation generation, making it challenging for real-time applications.
+\item \textbf{Computational Complexity}.
+MRS requires large amounts of computational resources due to the parameter-intensive modality encoder, making it challenging to train the models on large datasets and populations.
+Also, the complexity of multimodal data and models can increase the inference cost and time required for recommendation generation, making it challenging for real-time applications.

+\item \textbf{Risk of Overfitting}.
+Due to the sparsity of the MRS data and informative representation obtained from the fabricated modality encoders, the MRS models are inclined to suffer from overfitting.

+\item \textbf{Privacy}.
+Though multimodal information can benefit recommender systems by alleviating data sparsity, it also increases the risk of privacy leakage.
+How to protect individual privacy under the condition of affluent multimodal information is also a great challenge for the researchers.

-\item \textbf{General MRS dataset.} Currently, the dataset of MRS is still limited, and the modalities covered are not extensive enough.
+\item \textbf{Large General MRS Dataset}.
+Currently, the scale of the MRS dataset is still limited, and the modalities covered are not extensive enough.
 In addition, the quality and availability of data for different modalities may vary, which can affect the accuracy and reliability of the recommendations.
+Therefore, a large high-quality MRS dataset with abundant modalities is urgently needed.

+\item \textbf{Incomplete and Biased Data}.
+In real-world applications, the multimodal data is often incomplete or biased.
+For example, one specific modality may be missed during the data collection.
+Besides, the practical interactions are often skewed by popularity.
+Addressing these two data challenges will accelerate the applications of MRS to industrial.

 \end{itemize}